Israel seemed surprised. Shocked, even.

 He believes life begins at conception and abortion is murder.
 I do not.
 No rational means exists to discredit his views or vindicate my own.
 These questions do not dwell in the realm of reason.

 But other, related questions do, and I posed one to Israel, a soft-spoken, slightly built man my own age standing outside the women’s health clinic where we both had come the day after the Supreme Court overruled Roe v.
-Wade — I to help women, he and his fellow religious zealots to heckle and harass them.
+Wade.
+I was there to help women.
+He and his fellow religious zealots came to heckle and harass them.

 I told Israel I wanted to know if I should fear him.
 He looked confused.
 I followed up.

 “Are you content to hold your religious beliefs as your own, or do you also wish to order my life according to those beliefs?”
 I clarified further: “Would you use the coercive power of the state to deny me the right to be married to my husband?”

 It’s a straightforward question with only two answers: yes or no. Either Israel believes I should be permitted to be married to Alex, or he believes I should not.